 private_class_method is its explicitness.
 Unlike the other approaches, this one does not require a special module definition or method definition context switching.

 The aforementioned solutions will get the job done but might not answer lingering questions about why things work the way they do.
-A few great articles on the ruby eigenclass and Matz’s thoughts on Ruby method design should help paint a more concise picture of why Ruby works the way that it does.
+A few great articles on the ruby eigenclass and Matz’s thoughts on Ruby method design should help paint a more concise picture of why Ruby’s private class method definition is complex.